ingridweiyu/Descriptive-Semantic-Image-Translation-with-FlexIT/README.md

 - Run `code/openie/openie.py` with `python3 openie.py IMAGE_ID.csv "description of the transform (e.g. the red hat on the cat next to the winder is replaced with an umbrella)"`.
 It will output a CSV with the first row indicating the subject (target object) instances and the second row indicating the object (desired transformed object) instances.

 ## Evaluation with LPIPS and SFID
 - Download `Evaluation_LPIPS_SFID.ipynb` and the `pytorch_sfid` directory and follow the instructions in the notebook.
+For SFID, regularization term alpha is set to 1.